St. James's in City of Westminster in Greater London, England, United Kingdom — Northwestern Europe (the British Isles)

 Topics.
 This historical marker is listed in this topic list: Arts, Letters, Music.
 A significant historical year for this entry is 1705.

 Location.
 51° 30.501′ N, 0° 7.911′ W. Marker is in City of Westminster, England, in Greater London.
-Marker is at the intersection of Charles II Street and Haymarket, on the left when traveling west on Charles II Street.
+It is in St. James's.
+It is at the intersection of Charles II Street and Haymarket, on the left when traveling west on Charles II Street.
 Touch for map.
 Marker is in this post office area: City of Westminster, England SW1Y 4QL, United Kingdom.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Herbert Tree (here, next to this marker); Ho Chi Minh (within shouting distance of this marker); Brigade of Guards (about 120 meters away, measured in a direct line); Rugby Football Union (about 120 meters away); The Hampton Site (about 150 meters away); Robert Falcon Scott
+At least 8 other markers are within walking distance of this marker: Herbert Tree (here, next to this marker); Ho Chi Minh (within shouting distance of this marker); The 43 Group (about 120 meters away, measured in a direct line); Brigade of Guards (about 120 meters away); Rugby Football Union (about 120 meters away); The Hampton Site (about 150 meters away); Robert Falcon Scott (about 150 meters away); Air Chief Marshal Sir Keith Park (1892 - 1975) (about 180 meters away).
+Touch for a list and map of all markers in City of Westminster.

 2. Her Majesty's Theatre and Markers - Wide View